kerns/commander-v/README.md

 **Better because you can instantly convert selected folders and files into a single, shareable, blueprint of your codebase.**

-Enhancing context, this plaintext blueprint takes the form of an ASCII tree of your project's directory structure, joined with the full contents of the selected files.
-Comments are added between files to explain what and where everything is. (e.g. `/* --- Begin /path/to/file.js --- */`)
+This plaintext blueprint takes the form of an ASCII tree of your project's directory structure, joined with the full contents of the selected files.
+Comments are added between files to explain what and where everything is. (e.g. `/* --- Begin /path/to/file.js --- */`) A quick 10x for the context.

 ## 🛳️🐬💦 Spring 2024 – Version 2 Sets Sail